yangwenmai/learning-javascript/archive/async-patterns-in-js-part-2.md

   users.forEach(user => displayLogic(user))
 ```

 The code above converts user clicks into a stream, which gets mapped to a stream of ajax requests.
-When the ajax call resolves, we get the result and display the result.
+When each ajax call resolves, we get the result and display the result.
 We only allow one request to be dispatched within 1 second by calling `throttleTime(1000)`.
 If the request doesn't resolve after 3 seconds, we'll cancel the request and throw an error.
 By calling `reTry(3)`, we let Rx.js to retry 3 times in total if the request fails.

 Notice how easy it is to implement these functionality with just a few utility functions.